Magnetar: Magnetic field

-Magnetars are characterized by their extremely powerful magnetic fields of ∼109 to 1011 T. These magnetic fields are a hundred million times stronger than any man-made magnet, and about a trillion times more powerful than the field surrounding Earth.
+Magnetars are characterized by their extremely powerful magnetic fields of ~109 to 1011 T. These magnetic fields are a hundred million times stronger than any man-made magnet, and about a trillion times more powerful than the field surrounding Earth.
 Earth has a geomagnetic field of 30–60 microteslas, and a neodymium-based, rare-earth magnet has a field of about 1.25 tesla, with a magnetic energy density of 4.0 × 105 J/m3.
 A magnetar's 1010 tesla field, by contrast, has an energy density of 4.0×10^25 J/m3, with an E/c2 mass density more than 10,000 times that of lead.
-The magnetic field of a magnetar would be lethal even at a distance of 1,000 km due to the strong magnetic field distorting the electron clouds of the subject's constituent atoms, rendering the chemistry of known lifeforms impossible.
-At a distance of halfway from Earth to the moon, an average distance between the Earth and the Moon being 384400 km, a magnetar could wipe information from the magnetic stripes of all credit cards on Earth.
+The magnetic field of a magnetar would be lethal even at a distance of 1,000 km due to the strong magnetic field distorting the electron clouds of the subject's constituent atoms, rendering the chemistry of sustaining life impossible.
+At a distance of halfway from Earth to the Moon, an average distance between the Earth and the Moon being 384400 km, a magnetar could wipe information from the magnetic stripes of all credit cards on Earth.
 As of 2020, they are the most powerful magnetic objects detected throughout the universe.

 As described in the February 2003 Scientific American cover story, remarkable things happen within a magnetic field of magnetar strength.
 "X-ray photons readily split in two or merge.
 The vacuum itself is polarized, becoming strongly birefringent, like a calcite crystal.
 Atoms are deformed into long cylinders thinner than the quantum-relativistic de Broglie wavelength of an electron."
 In a field of about 105 teslas atomic orbitals deform into rod shapes.
-At 1010 teslas, a hydrogen atom becomes 200 times narrower than its normal diameter.
+At 1010 teslas, a hydrogen atom becomes 200 times as narrow as its normal diameter.

 Origins of magnetic fields

-The dominant theory of the strong fields of magnetars is that it results from a magnetohydrodynamic dynamo process in the turbulent, extremely dense conducting fluid that exists before the neutron star settles into its equilibrium configuration.
+The dominant model of the strong fields of magnetars is that it results from a magnetohydrodynamic dynamo process in the turbulent, extremely dense conducting fluid that exists before the neutron star settles into its equilibrium configuration.
 These fields then persist due to persistent currents in a proton-superconductor phase of matter that exists at an intermediate depth within the neutron star (where neutrons predominate by mass).
-A similar magnetohydrodynamic dynamo process produces even more intense transient fields during coalescence of pairs of neutron stars.
-But another theory is that they simply result from the collapse of stars with unusually strong magnetic fields.
+A similar magnetohydrodynamic dynamo process produces even more intense transient fields during coalescence of a pair of neutron stars.
+An alternative model is that they simply result from the collapse of stars with unusually strong magnetic fields.